 Working Papers

 How does legal inclusion affect immigrants’ assimilation efforts?
-This paper examines the impact of the 1915 Dow v.
-United States case, which classified Arab immigrants from Greater Syria as white and thus eligible for naturalization under the Naturalization Act of 1870.
-Using historical US census waves, cohort-based difference-in-differences, and event study analysis, I investigate how this ruling influenced the assimilation behavior of Arabs in the US.
-I find a significant but short-lived decline in the distinctiveness of names—measured by the Foreign Name Index (FNI)—for US-born children of Arab fathers post-1915.
-This decline, amounting to a 1.72-point (2.64%) decrease compared to a group generally perceived as white, indicates a shift towards more Americanized names.
+I address this question by studying Arab immigrants from Greater Syria following the 1915 Dow v.
+United States decision, which granted them legal whiteness and eligibility for naturalization under the Naturalization Act of 1870.
+Using historical US census waves, cohort-based difference-in-differences, within-family, and event study frameworks, I investigate how this ruling influenced the assimilation behavior of Arabs in the US.
+I find a significant decline in the distinctiveness of names, measured by the Foreign Name Index (FNI)—for US-born children of Arab fathers post-1915.
+This decline, amounting to a 6.9-pp decrease compared to a group generally perceived as white, and to a 7.8-pp decrease comparing siblings within Arab families, indicates a shift towards more Americanized names.
 The response varied depending on factors such as the father’s occupation, length of stay in the US, and the size of the Arab diaspora in the state of birth.
-Beyond naming, I analyze intermarriage and residential integration—outcomes requiring interaction between immigrants and natives.
-The results show that intermarriage rates among Arab men increased by 1.48 percentage points post-1915 compared to men perceived as white, indicating greater social acceptance, while residential integration outcome is mixed.
-Additionally, I introduce a novel Arabic Americanization Index to capture elements of Arabic phonology, and a unique dataset of historical Arab-American newspapers, providing new directions for analysis.
-Unlike the usual focus on increasingly restrictive immigration policies, this paper evaluates the effects of a policy that reduced the cost of assimilation, providing insights into how such policies can affect assimilation.
-These findings highlight the crucial role of legal institutions in defining racial categories and promoting social inclusion.
+I find stronger effects for US-born females to Arab parents, amounting to 10-pp and aligning with sociological literature on gender naming patterns.
+Beyond naming, I examine intermarriage and residential integration—outcomes that require social interaction with natives.
+The results show that intermarriage rates among Arab men increased by 3.0 percentage points relative to men already perceived as white, suggesting greater social acceptance.
+In contrast, results on residential integration are mixed.
+Unlike most studies that focus on restrictive immigration policies, this paper evaluates a policy that lowered the cost of assimilation.
+The findings highlight the important role of legal institutions in shaping racial boundaries and promoting social inclusion.

 Skin tone detection algorithm on Mo Salah